ermites-io/pkisauce/README.md

 - TLS only policies should NOT include grpc dependencies.
 - minimize dependencies.
 - certificates properties configuration support (key type?)
-- certificate user controlled data  (add user specific data in the generated certs)
+- better user controlled data inclusion as well as config/service wide (add user specific data in the generated certs)
 - proper debug template of this Ephemeral PKI (list other member of the PKI, only one detailed, etc..)
 - java/grpc helpers templates/generator
 - c++/grpc helpers templates/generator
 - C helpers templates/generator (tls only)
 - GRPC persistent connection load balancing included.
-- more...
+- a much better config parse error handling (I am no antlr4 guru tbh...)
+- explore the possibility to use go-yacc (as it's sort of part of golang) instead, but it requires an external lexer.. (which is why i tried antlr4, no go-lex or go-flex)
+- implement much more comprehensive tests in `policy`, `config` and `scramble`